The Romance of the Demigods {Excerpt}

 "Look!
 See me!" she hissed.
 "You, you rotten-hearted sickness!
 Poison in the blood of the Earth!"
 Already, she could feel the light-headedness, the frenzy.
 For a reason, the Fae tongue was not a thing frivolously wielded.
 Onlookers began to murmur and shuffle about in their discomfort.

 The paladin superior had turned back to face her.
 Beneath the veneer of authority, Kesh was deliriously thrilled to see the expression of horror he hid.
-He could feel it, she knewthe squeezing in his bones, the fragility of his skull.
-The smallness of his being against the vast will of the Earth.
+He could feel it, she knew

 Kesh barely felt the solid thud of the young paladin's gauntlet against the back of her head.
 Her consciousness was extinguished like a candle.